Skip to searchSkip to main content

 Together, WSP + ATR form the backbone of South Africa’s demand-led skills system and are a key condition for employers to access skills grants and maintain compliance.

-Who must submit WSP & ATR?
+Who must submit a WSP & ATR?

 In general, you’re expected to submit WSP/ATR if: